h0lmes/mockservice/README.md

     Custom-Header: header value

     ... body content here ...

+or

+    ... body content here ...

+    HTTP/1.1 400
+    Custom-Header: header value

 #
 ### Customizing response of an API method

 One can include special header `Mock` along with HTTP request.
-Looks like this:
+Example:

     Mock: accountService/option3 storeService/option2

-In this case text before `/` symbol is matched with a service name and, if found, marker after the `/` is used as an option name.
+Text before `/` symbol is matched against a service name and, if found, marker after the `/` is used as an option name.

 In the example above if you call a method of the `accountService` then a file with `#option3` before its extension would be loaded.
 Example: `./AccountService/account#option3.json`